yash2154/DSA-challenge/README.md

 ## Introduction

 In the world of software development, a solid foundation in Data Structures and Algorithms is crucial.
 This repository is a reflection of my commitment to continuous learning and improvement.
-Each folder contains solutions to specific DSA problems and implementations of various data structures, showcasing my progress and proficiency in using C++ for algorithmic problem-solving.
+Each file  contains solutions to specific DSA problems and implementations of various data structures, showcasing my progress and proficiency in using C++ for algorithmic problem-solving.

 ## Directory Structure